robertomiranda/delegated_type/README.md

   end
 ```

-As you can see, neither +Message+ nor +Comment+ are meant to stand alone.
-Crucial metadata for both classes resides in the +Entry+ "superclass".
-But the +Entry+ absolutely can stand alone in terms of querying capacity in particular.
+As you can see, neither `Message` nor `Comment` are meant to stand alone.
+Crucial metadata for both classes resides in the `Entry` "superclass".
+But the `Entry` absolutely can stand alone in terms of querying capacity in particular.
 You can now easily do things like:

 ```ruby
   Account.entries.order(created_at: :desc).limit(50)